 OTS 206 and 208 are separate courses.
-If for any reason a student is unsuccessful in either FWII experience they will be placed on probationary status and must repeat the FW experience in the same practice environment.
+If for any reason a student is unsuccessful in either FW II experience(s) they will be placed on probationary status and must repeat the FW experience in the same practice environment.
 A student may repeat an unsuccessful FW only ONCE.
 If a student fails both OTS206 and OTS208 -they will be dismissed from the OTA Program.
 If a student fails OTS206 he/she may formally appeal to make another attempt.
 This does not affect his/her progression in OTS 208

-Any student who does not consistently demonstrate the Essential Performance Skills (as determined by Faculty) at any time in the program progression, regardless of numerical score or criteria pass, may not progress through the OTA program.
+Any student who does not consistently demonstrate the Essential Performance Skills (as determined by Faculty, Adjunct instructors, and/or fieldwork educators) at any time in the program progression, regardless of numerical score or criteria pass, may not progress through the OTA program.